I’ve been eradicating wild parsnips since 2017.

 Wild parsnips (aka “poison parsnips”) were brought to North America over a hundred years as a food crop.
 Unsurprisingly they taste like parsnips.
 Unlike traditional parsnips, they are a high yield crop; the tap root can be a meter/yard long at the end of season 1.

 If they are not harvested (dug up) then they have a second season where they grow a tall, brittle, sap-filled stalk (up to approx. 2 meters), flower and go to seed.
-The tap root shrinks dramatically to approx. 15-30cm and it is unpalatable.
+Seed formation can begin as early as late July and may be as late as early Sept.
+The seeds attract no birds.
+The shrunken tap root is also unpalatable.

 In addition to the root being inedible, the leaves and stalk are useless as feed for both domestic and wild animals.

 The flowers are not attractive to either domestic bumble bees or the farmed European honey bees.
-The flowers do attract the soldier beetle and some micro-wasps – little is know about these insects.
+The flowers do attract the soldier beetle and some micro-wasps – little is known about these insects.

 Farmers are cautioned to prevent their animals from eating the foliage.